thedipayanb/vs-code-clone/README.md

 # vs-code-clone

-This is one of the Taliwind CSS assignments, was given in **Full Stack JavaScript Bootcamp 2.0** mentored by [Hitesh Choudhary](https://github.com/hiteshchoudhary) and [Anurag Tiwari](https://github.com/anuragtiwarime).

 Made a **Fully Responsive** clone of VS Code using **Tailwind CSS**.

 I learned so many things while building this project.
 Like,